microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationsourcefilter.md

 Namespace: microsoft.graph

-Filter based on the source of the authentication which is used to determine whether the action is executed or not.
+Filter based on the source of the authentication that is used to determine whether the action is executed.

 ## Properties